netdata/netdata/collectors/systemd-journal.plugin/passive_journal_centralization_guide_self_signed_certs.md

 ## Self-signed certificates

 To simplify the process of creating the self-signed certificates, we have created [this script](https://gist.github.com/ktsaou/d62b8a6501cf9a0da94f03cbbb71c5c7).
-It also automates the process of distributing them to your servers (it generates a script to copy to each of your servers, which includes everything required for `systemd-journal-remote` to work).
+It also automates the process of distributing them to your servers (it generates a script for each of your servers, which includes everything required for `systemd-journal-remote` to work, including the certificates required by that server).

 We suggest to keep this script and all the involved certificates at the journals centralization server, in the directory `/etc/ssl/systemd-journal-remote`, so that you can make future changes as required.
+If you prefer to keep the certificate authority and all the certificates at a more secure location, just use the script on that location.

 The script can be edited and re-run to create new certificates as clients are added to your network.
-The existing certificates will not be altered, allowing existing to connections to work uninterrupted while new journal clients are added to your network.
+The existing certificates will not be altered, allowing existing connections to work uninterrupted while new journal clients are added to your network.

 ```bash
 wget -O systemd-journal-self-signed-certs.sh "https://gist.githubusercontent.com/ktsaou/d62b8a6501cf9a0da94f03cbbb71c5c7/raw/c346e61e0a66f45dc4095d254bd23917f0a01bd0/systemd-journal-self-signed-certs.sh"